apolyeti/sparkfit-backend/README.md

 You may read more about quantization [here](https://huggingface.co/docs/transformers/en/main_classes/quantization)

 If you do not have accees to a CUDA GPU, you may have to use a cloud service such as AWS Sagemaker or Brev.dev and use their GPUs.

-Many libraries used in this project do not fully support Apple Silicon, if at all.
-Both AI libraries, PyTorch and Tensorflow, run into large troubles with M1, M2, etc.. chips, so running this project on a machine with x86 architecture is advised.

-Additionally, you wil not be able to use certain libraries without an Nvidia GPU, with its CUDA toolkit.
-The highest version of CUDA that PyTorch supports as of July 27th, 2024, is v12.4.
-Refer to the [PyTorch docs](https://pytorch.org/get-started/locally/) for more information and/or updates.

 ## Getting Started